Employees working on a construction site are exposed to many risks for work-related injuries.

 Negligence on a Construction Site

-Several situations on a construction site may be the result of the negligent action of an individual or group.
+Several situations on a construction site may be the result of the negligent acts of an individual or group.
 For example:

 - Falling from a platform that was not set up properly.